An Automated Probabilistic Asteroid Prediscovery Pipeline: Methods

 To define a search region within an image, we construct a convex hull\footnote{We use the SciPy function \texttt{scipy.spatial.ConvexHull}.} \citep{10.1145/235815.235821}, which is a minimum convex region enclosing the coordinates of all the orbit samples.
-For cases when the image date is long before the post-discovery data, the sampled orbits can land far beyond the image borders in a banana-shaped region, which can erroneously enlarge the convex hull.
+Our testing shows the sample points to always occupy a convex region when restricted to a single image.
+However, for cases when the image date is long before the postdiscovery data, the sampled orbits can land far beyond the image borders in a banana-shaped region, making the convex hull much larger than it needs to be.
 To avoid this, we remove sample orbits that land beyond a 500 pixel buffer outside the image boundary.
-An illustration of the convex hull construction is shown in Fig.~\ref{fig:ztfimage}.
+An illustration of the convex hull construction is shown in Figure~\ref{fig:ztfimage}.